Four Ways 3D Printing Is Changing Sports Medicine

 The company Guardlab scans athlete’s teeth to create customized mouth guards for athletes in MMA, football, and baseball.
 Guardlab also creates a guard for the lower teeth that doesn’t protect as much as keep the jaw in alignment.

 This is perfect for any athlete who grits their teeth in exertion.

 While these guards might be a little more expensive than the boil and bite guards amateur athletes use, two customized guards will cost $99.
-Other safety products being printed include shin guards, casts to heal broken bones quicker, helmets to help prevent concussions
+Other safety products being printed include shin guards, casts to heal broken bones quicker, helmets to help prevent concussions and footwear.